adambx/aht25-esp32-mqtt/README.md

 # ESP8266 MQTT Sensor Node

-This is an ESP8266-based project that reads data from a HTU21D temperature and humidity sensor and a light-dependent resistor (LDR) for light intensity.
+This is an ESP8266-based project that reads data from a AHT25 temperature and humidity sensor and a light-dependent resistor (LDR) for light intensity.
 The sensor data is then sent to an MQTT broker.
 The data is published to specified MQTT topics.
 This project is built with [PlatformIO](https://platformio.org/), an open-source ecosystem for IoT development.

 The project is equipped with a configuration interface that allows the user to configure WiFi and MQTT broker details via a serial console.
 It uses LittleFS for storing the configuration in the flash memory of the ESP8266.

 ## Functionalities

-1. Read data from HTU21D and LDR sensors.
+1. Read data from AHT25 and LDR (Analog in) sensors.
 2. Connect to a WiFi network.
 3. Connect to an MQTT broker and publish sensor data to configured topics.
 4. LED indication for various statuses.